 Thanks to their volunteers, Habitat rehabilitates houses for families and people in need.
 They may be able to help with home repairs and updates to make your home safer.
 This organization relies on you, or some neighbors if you’re elderly, to put some of the work into your home repairs.
 You can apply through Habitat to learn about help available in your area.

-Habitat for Humanity ReStores
+Habitat for Humanity ReStores (23 resources)

 ReStores provide discounted used, surplus building materials, appliances and furniture.

-Michigan 2024 Free Window Replacement Program (2 programs)
+Window Replacement (4 programs)

-WAPWeatherization Assistant Program (WAP) is funded by the Federal but managed locally.
+Weatherization Assistant Program (WAP) is funded by the Federal but managed locally.
 It help improve or change windows for energy efficient ones at no cost.
 It also pay for attic insulation and ventilation, repair or replace broken heating, cooling and water heaters, as well as many other small work to improve your home energy efficiency.

 Find more info about the program eligibility and your local organisations managing LIHEAP.

-New Roof Replacement & Repair Grants (many programs)
+Free Roof Replacement & Repair Grants (many programs)

 Yes.
-Major storms, snow and ice often damage roofs, and Michican have lots of programs for roof replacement grants and assistance.
+Major storms, snow and ice often damage roofs, and Michigan have lots of programs for roof replacement grants and assistance.
 There’s not 1 specific program only for roof but most programs on this page include roof repair and replacement.
 The programs on this page cover roofs damages either in form of grants, interest free loans or low interest loans.

 Verify if your City and County have a roof repair assistance program and if you live in a rural area the USDA can help you.